Outdoor grilling is great, but it's important to consider equipment safety, especially when it's raining.

 Yes, an electric smoker works in the snow.

-As long as the device is not exposed as much as possible to prevent frozen water from getting in the device and melting, using it should not pose a significant danger and does not matter.
+As long as the device is not exposed as much as possible to prevent frozen water from getting in the device and melting, using it to smoke meat should not pose a significant danger and does not matter.

 Can You Use an Electric Smoker in the Garage?